Restaurant, Hotel, and Institutional Management (RHIM)

 2310.
 Introduction to Hospitality Management (3).
 Analyzes the nature of work, people, and the interrelationships within the hospitality industry.
 Explores various career options.
 F, S.

 2312.
 Introduction to Beverage Management (3).
+Prerequisites: Non-majors only.
 Principles and practices regarding the production, selection, storage, and serving of beverages.
 Emphasis on responsible beverage use in business and social settings.
 F.

 2340.
 Latin American Culture and Cuisine (3).
 Examines how cuisine has influenced important cultural aspects of Latin America.
 Students will study the history behind Latin American dishes and learn how to prepare them.